-I live in Newtown, CT with my husband Charlie and our three sons, Charlie (7), James (4), and Henry (born Dec 2018).
-Tinsley, our daughter, is buried near our home, having been stillborn on December 4, 2017.
+I live in Newtown, CT with my husband Charlie and our four sons, Charlie, James, Henry, and George.
+Tinsley, our 3rd child and only daughter, is buried near our home, having been stillborn on December 4, 2017.

 After Tinsley died, I searched my heart out to find help: